 During the qualification process, compliance with the requirements, the quality of the references held and the respect of the ADR Group's sustainability values is carefully assessed.
+1,908 qualified suppliers registered 889 suppliers "used" in 2020

 Those companies that obtain the qualification are included in the list of Qualified Suppliers for a period of three years, during which they must maintain compliance with the set requirements.